pingidentity/astro/packages/end-user/README.md

 1. `git fetch`, `git checkout master`, and `git pull` to make sure you've got the latest code.
 2. Update the version number in `package.json` (in the root folder)
-3. `npm run build` to produce the distributable code
+3. `yarn run build` to produce the distributable code
 4. `cd dist` (Publishing from the root folder won't work)
-5. `npm login` with your corp credentials
+5. `yarn login` with your corp credentials
-6. `npm publish`
+6. `yarn publish`

 One way to confirm your release was good is to look at the archive that is generated.
-You can do that by using `npm show @pingux/end-user dist.tarball` and then downloading from the URL that command shows you.
+You can do that by using `yarn info @pingux/end-user dist.tarball` and then downloading from the URL that command shows you.